Orphan film: Movement

 Although U.S. copyright stakeholders confine their discussion to the narrower definition of an orphan (a work with no identifiable rightsholder or whose rights holder cannot be located), the broader conception—an orphan film as a neglected object—continues to be used internationally.
 Film archivists working quite separately in different nations have used the orphan metaphor for a decade.
 At the Cinemateca de Cuba, for example, the term "huérfanos" has been used to conceptualize the lost and abandoned works of Cuban film history, its "orfandad."
 The Nederlands Filmmuseum preserves and programs its "Bits & Pieces" series of unidentified film fragments, its "foundlings."
 The China Film Archive in Beijing uses a translatable orphan film metaphor as well.

 Another indication of the international interest in orphan films was filmmaker Martin Scorsese's announcement of a World Cinema Foundation (WCF) at the 2007 Cannes Film Festival.
 Press reports stated that the WCF would preserve "orphan" films.
 By 2008, however, the WCF's mission statement referred only to "neglected" films rather than orphans, as the foundation helps fund preservation of lesser known theatrical motion pictures, which remain under the legal ownership of some party.
-World Cinema Foundation In 2013 the foundation proper was renamed the World Cinema Project, which is overseen by The Film Foundation Scorsese created in 1990.
+In 2013, the foundation proper was renamed the World Cinema Project, which is overseen by The Film Foundation Scorsese created in 1990.

 In April 2008, the International Federation of Film Archives (FIAF) endorsed a "Declaration on Fair Use and Access" which stated "FIAF supports efforts to clarify the legal status of 'orphan' motion pictures and related promotional and historical materials for the purpose of preservation and public access."
 Shortly thereafter, on June 4, 2008, the European Union announced the signing of a new "Memorandum of Understanding" on orphan works.
 The EU's Digital Libraries Initiative produced the statement.
-Signatories included key institutions in moving image archiving and representatives of rightsholders: Association Des Cinematheques Europeennes - Association of European Film Archives and Cinematheques, the British Library, European Film Companies Alliance, Federation Europeenne Des Realisateurs De L'audiovisuel, Federation Internationale Des Associations De Producteurs De Films, and the International Federation Of Film Distributors.
+Signatories included key institutions in moving image archiving and representatives of rightsholders: Association des Cinematheques Europeennes - Association of European Film Archives and Cinematheques, the British Library, European Film Companies Alliance, Federation Europeenne des Realisateurs de L'audiovisuel, Federation Internationale des Associations de Producteurs de Films, and the International Federation of Film Distributors.
 In 2010, the Association of European Film Archives and Cinematheques carried out a survey among its members to assess the dimension of orphan films.
 According to this survey, more than 210,000 films preserved in Europe's Film Archives are considered orphan.

 In October 2012, the EU adopted the Orphan Works Directive 2012/28/EU which legally allows the (online) use of orphan works across Europe, provided that a search for the rights holder has been carried before.

-Currently, the European Union is addressing copyright, access, and preservation issues via FORWARD, a three-year project (2013-2016) to create a registry of orphan films.
-Officially termed "Framework for a EU-wide Audiovisual Orphan Works Registry," the project aims to create simplified process for determining the rights status of moving image works.
+The European Union addressed copyright, access, and preservation issues via FORWARD, a three-year project (2013-2016) to create a registry of orphan films.
+Officially termed "Framework for a EU-wide Audiovisual Orphan Works Registry," the project aimed to create a simplified process for determining the rights status of moving image works.
 See Project-FORWARD.eu.